webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Again-and-Again.md

 ---
 aliases:
 - Again and Again
 tags:
+- Compendium/CSRD/en/Rules/Abilities
-  - Abilities
+- Ability
-  - Cypher/Rules/Abilities/Enabler
+- Ability/ENABLER
-  - Cypher/Type/Sixth/Explorer
+- Ability/Cost/8
-  - Cypher/Type/Sixth/Warrior
+- Ability/Tier/High
-type:
-  - Enabler
+- Ability/Pool/Speed
-points:
-  - 8 Speed
+- Ability/Categories/Meta
 ---

-# Again and Again
+## Again and Again

-**Points**: 8 Speed points
+>8+  Speed
-**Type**: Enabler

 You can take an additional action in a round in which you have already acted.
+Enabler.